2024-2025 Academic Catalog

 President’s Cabinet

-The president has a cabinet comprised of senior administrators who report directly to him and who advise him on important University matters.
+The president has a cabinet composed of senior administrators who report directly to him and who advise him on important University matters.
 Members of the cabinet also work closely with trustees, deans and other vice presidents to advance SLU’s strategic priorities.

 University Leadership Council